emoose/idaxex/README.md

 ## Building

-For xex1tool make sure to clone repo recursively for excrypt submodule to get pulled in.
+Make sure to clone repo recursively for excrypt submodule to get pulled in.

 **Windows**